 If you’re looking for something classic and straightforward, you can’t go wrong with Gaiam’s Yoga Block.
 Crafted from EVA foam, Gaiam’s Yoga Block is dense enough to support you as you tackle challenging postures but still lightweight enough to carry with you.
 The block’s beveled edges make it easy to grip, and its non-slip surface will ensure your yoga block stays exactly where it’s supposed to be during your practice.
 Plus, Gaiam lets you customize your block’s appearance.
 Choose between an array of fun colors and prints, and craft a block you’ll love looking at.

 Best Budget: Reehut Yoga Blocks

 Yoga blocks don’t tend to be expensive.
 But Reehut’s Yoga Blocks are budget-friendlier than most.
-The starter blocks are crafted from high-density EVA foam, a material that’s supportive and durable but still lightweight.
-And the blocks promise to be moisture-proof, too, meaning they won’t slip out of place—even if you work up a sweat.
+The starter blocks are crafted from high-density EVA foam, a supportive and durable material but still lightweight.
+And the blocks promise to be moisture-proof, too, meaning they are not likely to slip out of place—even if you work up a sweat.
 The brand also offers a 60-day money-back guarantee and an 18-month replacement guarantee, both of which make the deal even sweeter.

 Best for Beginners: BalanceFrom GoYoga Set